 - gastrointestinal issues

 In most cases, the side effects will be mild.
 Patients taking doxycycline might have a skin rash if they are exposed to sunlight.
-If the chlamydia is not treated, approximately 10-15 percent of women will develop pelvic inflammatory disease, known as PID.
+If the chlamydia is not treated, approximately 10 to 15 percent of women will develop pelvic inflammatory disease (PID).

 Depending on the test used to diagnose chlamydia, a person may also be treated for gonorrhea because these two bacteria often occur together.